Complete characterization of sink-strengths for 1D to 3D mobilities of defect clusters: Bridging between limiting cases with effective sink-strengths calculations: Semi-analytical approach for general sink-strengths calculations

-We will now focus on establishing a semi-analytical expression of CSS for the general case of $(E_{A}, E_{B}) \in [0,\ 2]\times[0,\ 2]$ ($\si{eV}$). and reproducing the identified analytical expressions for limiting cases.
+We will now focus on establishing a semi-analytical expression of CSSs for the general case of $(E_{A}, E_{B}) \in [0,\ 40]\times[0,\ 40]$ ($k_B T$) and reproducing the identified analytical expressions for limiting cases.
+Relying on the analytical expressions for the concentration dependencies will solve the CSS generalisation issue that was previously discussed.
 The functions allowing for the transition between the limiting cases will be fitted on simulation results which makes the approach not fully analytical but only semi-analytical.
-For the purpose of this fitting procedure, a first set of $1728$ conditions has been simulated.
+For this fitting procedure, a first set of $1728$ conditions has been simulated at $T=573 \ {\si K}$.
 It corresponds to the following parameters ranges:

-Note that these parameters have been chosen with some guidance from the parameterization in table \ref{tableMalerba} from the Annex, but that this choice does not impact the generality of the results to come, thanks their semi-analytic character.
-One advantage on having the condition $C_{A}=C_{B}$ fixed to a not too low density is that it eases the search for the optimal simulation parameters (such as internal variables for OKMC's "link-cell" type neighbor finding algorithm, box size, single run duration etc.) valid for the whole set of conditions.
-Thus, we could obtain coefficients of variation ${\sigma(\kappa^2_{est})}/{\overline{(\kappa^2_{est})}}$ of $1\%$ on average over all the $1728$ conditions and about $5\%$ in the worse cases.
-The average number of estimates (runs with different initial placements of defects) is equal to ten.
+Note that these parameters have been chosen with some guidance from the parameterisation in table \ref{tableMalerba}, but that this choice does not impact the generality of the results to come, thanks to their semi-analytical character.
+One advantage of having the condition $C_{A}=C_{B}$ fixed to a not too low density is that it eases the search for the optimal simulation parameters (such as internal variables for OKMC's "linked-cell" acceleration technique, box size, single run duration, etc.) valid for the whole set of conditions.
+Thus, we could obtain coefficients of variation ${\sigma(k^2_{\text {est}})}/{\overline{(k^2_{\text {est}})}}$ (where $\sigma$ is the standard deviation) of $1\%$ on average over all the $1728$ conditions and about $5\%$ in the worst cases.
+The average number of estimates for each condition (runs with different initial placements of clusters) is equal to ten.

+The results are shown in the top panel (a) of Fig.~\ref{cube1} and the cross sections panels (b,c,d,e).
+They are displayed in the form of CSS-isosurfaces based on the $1728$ CSS estimates.
+The overall shape is quite complex, but we can nevertheless draw some trends.
+First, in Fig.~\ref{cube1}-(b) we see that for values of A species' rotation energy $E_{A}$ close to zero, the CSSs reach their highest values.
+This is also quite independent of both $E_{B}$ and the diffusion coefficients ratio: the corresponding isosurfaces are almost flat and parallel to the $E_{A}=0$ plane.
+This is because when $D_{A}$ is greater than $D_{B}$ and $A$ is pure 3D-diffuser, the type of mobility of $B$ has very little influence on absorption probability and the overwhelming efficiency of 3D-mobility will completely dominate the kinetics.